dshe/RxSockets/README.md

 // Send a message to the server. client.Send("Hello!".ToByteArray());

-// Wait for the message to be received from the server. await Task.Delay(100);
+// Wait for the message to be received by the server and sent back to the client. await Task.Delay(100);

 await client.DisconnectAsync();